New announcement. Learn more

 First a medical history of the mother and baby is taken relating to the pregnancy and birth and any concerns you may have.
 Then your baby is gently assessed from their feet up to their head.
 Findings and treatment process are explained and then treatment will take place with your consent.

 Ideally all pregnant mums would be assessed and treated at around 35 weeks pregnant to help balance up the pelvis and ready the connective tissues of the body for birth.
+The the mum also needs to have her pelvis assessed and treated after birth to assist optimal alignment as the ligaments and muscles of the pelvic floor will have been stretched during the birth.

 Research shows